Future Of Theresa May's Brexit Deal, And Brexit Itself, Hinges On Pivotal Vote

 Still, such pledges failed to placate the deal's many critics, who say the letter fell short of the legally binding changes to the draft text that they had been seeking.

-Conservative Gareth Johnson, one of the party "whips" responsible for corralling the support of his party colleagues, resigned his position Monday, saying the backstop "ensures we will be fettered in our ability to negotiate trade deals with other nations in the future."
+Conservative Gareth Johnson, one of the party whips responsible for corralling the support of his party colleagues, resigned his position Monday, saying the backstop "ensures we will be fettered in our ability to negotiate trade deals with other nations in the future."
 The move makes him just the latest of a number of prominent members of May's government who have resigned in protest of her plans.

 That's not to say May's rivals outside her party have been silent either.

 "Today's letter [from Tusk and Juncker] is nothing more than a repetition of exactly the same position that was pulled more than one month ago," Jeremy Corbyn, leader of the opposition Labour Party, said Monday in Parliament.
-"It categorically does not give the legal assurances this house was promised and contains nothing but more words and aspirations."
+"It categorically does not give the legal assurances this House was promised and contains nothing but more words and aspirations."

 So what happens if — as looks likely — the deal fails in Tuesday's vote?

-One possibility if a large enough number of May's own Conservative MP's vote against the deal, is that her own cabinet would turn against her, telling May that they have lost confidence in her leadership and that she should step down as prime minister.
+One possibility, if a large enough number of May's own Conservative MPs vote against the deal, is that her own Cabinet would turn against her, telling May that they have lost confidence in her leadership and that she should step down as prime minister.

-But if, as seems more likely, May soldiers on, then the next step is relatively clear: "The Parliament has given Prime Minister May three [working] days to come back with a Plan B," NPR's Frank Langfitt explained.
+But if, as seems more likely, May soldiers on, then the next step is relatively clear: "The Parliament has given Prime Minister May three [working] days to come back with a plan B," NPR's Frank Langfitt explained.
 "She may go to Brussels on Wednesday to try to get more concessions on the deal.
 But people are skeptical that she's going to get anything that's going to win over members even of her own party."

 Europe